Use Google Calendar to send SMS reminders before appointments

-Text reminders can reduce no-shows by up to 50%, but if you’re just starting your business or trying to keep costs down, you may think this is impossible to implement without a CRM or other expensive system.
+Text reminders can drive down no-shows by up to 50%, but if you’re starting up or keeping costs down, you may think this is impossible to implement without a CRM or other expensive system.

-Good news!
-It’s actually easy to create an automated text reminder system from scratch.
+It’s very easy to create an automated text reminder system from scratch.
 Let’s make one using a free tool like Google Calendar and MessageMedia’s SMS service.

-We’ll connect them via an integration connector, Zapier, utilizing the power of APIs.
+We’ll connect them via an integration connector Zapier utilising the power of APIs.
 It’s easier than you think — anyone can do it!

 How SMS automation can help your business